Hadron67/xTools/README.md

 # xTools
+*The main part of this package is superseded by [Peanotica](https://github.com/Hadron67/Peanotica) and no longer maintained.
+Only the subpackage xTools\`Misc\` is active.*

 A Mathematica package for working with GR and AdS/CFT.

 Containing subpackages:

 ## xTension
 Including xAct related functions.
 Especially functions that makes it easier for working with metric decompositions.

+## xDecomp
+This package works similarly with xCoba, but more flexible.

 ## Some notes on xDecomp
 *xCoba* is excellent for component computation in xAct, but it cannot handle the case where the coordinate is partially defined, e.g., the spherically symmetric metric in $D$ dimension